Yassem68/attacks_project/README.md

 # Attacks Project !

-In this project We'll work as a group of 2.
+In this project we'll work as a group of 2.
 The group will be Yassem Mohareb and Fayçal Bloul.

 ## This is a Python project where we are testing DOS attacks.